Crunchy Kickoff Mozzarella Sticks: Game-Day Goodness

 The Ultimate Holiday Gift Guide for Her

-Candied delights, Parisian dreams and worldly flair—Vancouver designers bring in spring 2010
+Candied delights, Parisian dreams and worldly flair—Vancouver designers usher in spring.

 This winter hasn’t been as harsh as in the past.
 And I must admit, once or twice I’ve even gotten away with wearing a light jacket.
 Despite the mild temperatures, I know we’re all still itching for that day when we can free ourselves from our winter wardrobe and run around in our light-as-air spring wear and summer shoes!
 Here are my choice picks for coveted styles from local designers this season.

 Body Politic | Fine Finds | Life of Riley | Lord’s | Not Just Pretty